 10. Contract register:

 Make sure that all elements of the signed contract are stored in a known and accessible location that is appropriately secure and that they are all captured in a contract register.
-There are many reasons why rapid access to your contract may be required, but the two that come immediately to mind are that a supplier could misunderstand what is expected of them, or a supplier gets into financial difficulty and you need to know quickly what the escalation and/or step-in process should be.
+There are many reasons why rapid access to your contract may be required, but the two that come immediately to mind are that a supplier could misunderstand what is expected of them, or a supplier gets into financial difficulty and you need to know quickly what the escalation, step-in and/or exit and transition process should be.

 11. Asset register: